CEO Interview: What’s Ahead for Warehouse Barcoding and Labeling

 Scraping off old barcode labels and preparing beams for relabeling can be tedious and hugely unproductive.
 Our customers are asking us for labeling solutions to accommodate this need for location flexibility.
-Beam Renew™, our rack cover-up solution, and Clean Release™, our new repositionable label, are two products we designed to address this.
-They’ve been incredibly well received.
+Eco Beam Renew™, our linerless rack cover-up solution, and Clean Release™, our award-winning repositionable warehouse label, are two products we designed to address this.

-NJ: Just the sheer number of new warehouses and DCs being built to keep pace.
+NJ: The number and size of new warehouses and DCs being built is pretty amazing.
 E-commerce operators require up to three times more space than traditional warehouse users.
 That’s because of the greater diversity in products they handle and the need to have them immediately accessible.

-Q: For companies planning new construction in the next year, what advice would you offer?
+Q: For companies planning new warehouse construction projects in the next year, what advice would you offer?

 NJ: These are huge, complex projects with a lot of moving parts.
 Be careful not to treat barcode location labels and signs as an afterthought.
 Poor preparation can lead to errors, rush production charges or unseen delays in meeting important milestones and dates.